King You of Zhou — Controversial Kingdom Terminator and His Beautiful Icy Queen

 Unearthed Bronze Bell with Inscriptions Carved on of the Western Zhou Dynasty — Shanghai Museum (Photo by Dongmaiying)

-When large numbers of lords and soldiers from other places hurried there and saw nothing happened, Bao Si found the looks on their faces were hilarious and finally smiled.
+When large numbers of lords and soldiers from other places hurried there and saw nothing happened, Bao Si found the looks on their faces hilarious and finally smiled.

 The King You of Zhou was quite happy and then did this several times until no one would show up to amuse this couple again.